NEAR-Balkans/h00kd-docs/docs/user-guide/how-to-close-event.md

 The modal prompt you to confirm the closing/cancelation of the event.

-Closing an event grants you back the unused NEAR.
+Closing an event grant you back the unused NEAR.

 :::info

-When you close an event, h00ks that have already been claimed won't be removed from their collectors gallery.
+When you close an event, h00ks that have already been claimed won't be removed from their collectors' gallery.

 :::

 :::caution

-After you close an event, you will no longer be able to re-open it and therefore won't never be able to generate new keys for it.
+After you close an event, you will no longer be able to re-open it and therefore won't be able to generate new keys for it.

 :::